Academy for Performing Arts

-As of the 2021–22 school year, the school had an enrollment of 234 students and 13.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 17.2:1.
-There were 8 students (3.4% of enrollment) eligible for free lunch and 1 (0.4% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 240 students and 14.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 16.4:1.
+There were seven students (2.9% of enrollment) eligible for free lunch and seven (2.9% of students) eligible for reduced-cost lunch.

 Recognition and rankings

 In 2016, the Academy for Performing Arts was one of ten schools in New Jersey, and one of two high school programs in the state, recognized as a National Blue Ribbon School by the United States Department of Education.

-In its 2013 report on "America's Best High Schools", The Daily Beast ranked the school 962nd in the nation among participating public high schools and 71st among schools in New Jersey.
-In Newsweek's listing of "America's Best High Schools 2016", the school was ranked 203rd out of 500 best high schools in the country; it was ranked 32nd among all high schools in New Jersey.
+In its 2013 report on “America's Best High Schools,” The Daily Beast ranked the school 962nd in the nation among participating public high schools and 71st among schools in New Jersey.
+In Newsweek's listing of “America's Best High Schools 2016,” the school was ranked 203rd out of 500 best high schools in the country; it was ranked 32nd among all high schools in New Jersey.

 Partnership with Kean University

-In addition to attending APA the first three years of high school, students are sent to Kean University during their senior year and are eligible to receive one full year of college credits on a Kean University transcript.